purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Loss-Functions/Cross_Entropy_Loss.md

 $$\text{softmax}(A) = \sigma(A) = \frac{\exp(A)}{\sum\limits_{j=1}^{C} \exp(A_{ij})}$$

-Now, each row of A represents the model’s prediction of the probability distribution while each row of Y represents target distribution of an input in the batch.
+Now, each row of A represents the model’s prediction of the probability distribution, which is the logits.
+While each row of Y represents target distribution of an input in the batch.
 Then, we calculate the cross-entropy H(A,Y) of the distribution Ai relative to the target distribution Yi for i = 1,...,N:

 $$\text{crossentropy} = H(A, Y) = (-Y \odot \log(\sigma(A))) \cdot \mathbf{\iota}_C$$